dfornis/dfornis/content/post/predicting-search-data/index.md

 ```
 ![](tslm_arimax_forecasts.png)

 I'm a bit surprised that the fitted TSLM model performed in parity with the ARIMAX model.
 I think this might vary a lot depending on the data you end up with.
 Both models do a decent job on the training data.
 But they both do a poor job at forecasting the sharp drop in movement that occurs at the end of the time series.
-I should point out that the ARIMAX model is forecasting the AR(1)-process recursively here, which means that there is a mean reversion where it looses its effect over time.
+I should point out that the ARIMAX model is forecasting the AR(1)-process recursively here.
+Consequently, there is a mean reversion and it looses its effect over time.

 Since I'm interested in the 1-step-ahead forecast, I wrote the loop below to capture what that looks like on the validation data.
-I hope and think that's what I did at least!
-The point here is to capture the direct 1-step-ahead forecast instead of a recursive forecast.
+The point here is to capture the direct 1-step-ahead forecast instead of a recursive forecast, and thereby utilize the full potential of the ARIMAX-model.

 ```
 tsibble_se_loop <- data.frame()